Install in dev mode

 • [x] Clicking “+” opens the Add Node dialog

-• [x] The dialog shows all 12 available types
+• [x] The dialog lists the available types grouped by category

 • [x] Clicking a type creates the node and closes the dialog